emmatle/tsunami_project/README.md

 ## Project structure
 - "*project report*" contains the report of our project
 - "*Internal data*" contains files used for passing information between C, Python and Matlab.
 They are automatically edited by the program and should not be manually modified.
+Moreover, since the files are too large, we currently have no way to send them to you (either via Moodle or by email).
 - "*codes*" contains program code.
 - "*results*" contains saved .png files of graphs